 Salted Egg Yolk Chili Oil Sourdough Focaccia

 Indulge in the irresistible flavors of salted egg yolk and chili oil with this unique twist on classic focaccia bread.
-The recipe combines the richness of salted egg yolk, the fiery kick of chili oil, and the aromatic essence of garlic to create a flavorful and savory bread that is sure to impress.
+The recipe combines the richness of salted egg yolk and the fiery kick of chili oil to create a flavorful and savory bread that is sure to impress.
 The soft and pillowy texture of the focaccia provides the perfect canvas for these bold flavors to shine.
 Whether enjoyed on its own or as a side dish to complement a meal, this Salted Egg Yolk Chili Oil Focaccia is a delightful fusion creation that will elevate your culinary experience.

 Prep Time16 hours